 7. Fall celebrations such as Thanksgiving and Halloween, often mean people coming over to visit your home.
 If you have a pet that has special needs or is wary of new people, be sure to tell your guests about your pet before they come over.

 8. Make sure your pets can’t escape through the main entrance of your home.
 This is especially important if you plan on having several guests in and out of the house this holiday season.
 It may be worth investing in a gate such as this one from Chewy or creating some kind of barrier between the door and your pet.
 Especially if you have a pet that’s prone to bolting.

 9. Be careful with holiday treats.
 Aside from known hazards such as chocolate, cooked bones, raw bread dough and

 many fruits and vegetables can also be life threatening to pets.
 There are plenty of dog and cat addicting treats on the market.
-Check out Pawstruck and Because Animals treat bags!
+Check out Pawstruck for awesome treat options!

 10. Be careful with decorations.
 Many shiny new decorations look like really fun toys to your pets.
 Make sure decorations are displayed far enough away from your pets, many of them contain toxic metals and can become choking hazards.